Public opinion: Mass media effects

 Public opinion can be influenced by public relations and the political media.
 Additionally, mass media utilizes a wide variety of advertising techniques to get their message out and change the minds of people.
 Since the 1950s, television has been the main medium for molding public opinion.
 Since the late 2000s, the Internet has become a platform for forming public opinion.
 Surveys have shown that more people get their news from social media and news websites, as opposed to print newspapers.
 The accessibility of social media allows public opinion to be formed by a broader range of social movements and news sources.
 Gunn Enli identifies the Internet's effect on public opinion as being “characterised by an intensified personalisation of political advocacy and increased anti-elitism, popularisation and populism”.
 Public opinion has become more varied as a result of online news sources being influenced by political communication and agenda setting.

-Relationships between mass media and public opinion arise as social media becomes more worldwide.
+Relationships between mass media and public opinion arise as social media becomes more widespread.
 This 2013 study examines the effects mass media has on poverty.
 This negative social construction surrounding poverty made society change from a positive viewpoint to a negative one.
-It analyzes how that negative social construction affects policy making and government spending.
-It results indicate that public policy regarding U.S. poverty is driven by the portrayal of the poor as deserving or lazy.
+It analyzes how that negative social construction affects policymaking and government spending.
+The results indicate that public policy regarding U.S. poverty is driven by the portrayal of the poor as deserving or lazy.

-This 2017 study takes a different perspective of mass media effects.
+This 2017 study takes a different perspective on mass media effects.
 The study examines the media coverage of firearm-related incidents involving children.
 The study identifies three main frameworks the media framed these types of incidents: blameless accidents, accidental shootings that occurred in the context of play such as hunting; criminalization, both the children and the parents were arrested and charged; and responsibilization, blame on irresponsible parents and gun owners.

+Inaccurate opinion polls can affect the public opinion.